AuroraLeafa/praktikumMobpro/Tugas2/README.md

 # Tugas 2 - Praktikum Mobile Programming

-## Tested with Web Environment, please kindly use the same as i do to avoid any prbolem
+## Tested with Web Environment, please kindly use the same as i do to avoid any problem